danny0838/lolikit/README.md

 * find - find some notes which contain some special pattern
 * list - lists some notes that have recently be changed
-* fix  - point out & help to fix the project defect. such like file encoding, windows / linux newline mark, avoid danger character in filename, remove empty directory. etc.
+* fix  - point out & help to fix the loli project defect. such like file encoding, check the newline format, avoid danger character in filename, remove empty directory. etc.

-## What's the toolkit wan't to do?
+## What's the lolikit wan't to do?

 Everything which other tool doing better, and / or not really often need it.
 Such like...